 Socializing is happening, particularly on Thursday nights at Two Brother’s Tavern for Salsa dancing, starting at 9 pm.
 Workers enjoy local music events and playing pick up soccer, sometimes at Middlebury College field.

-Tamale Making Project: Join us Sunday, October 29 at the Methodist Church (Seminary St).
-This would make it possible to fill a freezer with worker friendly food for the Consulate Visit while providing a fun cultural event.
-The current idea is to hire some of the farm women to teach cooking classes and to offer a worker friendly community supper with music.
-The church deacons have graciously said the building could be available for this purpose 4 times a year (in months that have fifth Sundays).
+Tamale Making Project: Join us, tentatively, Fri Dec 1 at CVUUS Fenn House, 3-7 pm to provide worker friendly food for the Consulate Visit while providing a fun cultural event.
+The current idea is to hire some of the farmworkers to teach cooking classes and to offer a worker friendly community supper with music.

 Huertas Project and El Viaje Mas Caro: Both programs are designed to address the unique needs of Vermont’s migrant worker population.
 One helps establish gardens growing migrant food and the other records stories in cartoon format.
 Learn about el-viaje-mas-caro project.

-Spanish language catholic mass at St. Michael’s college on Sept.
-11 at 7:30.
-Norm (firstname.lastname@example.org) will provide transportation.
+Spanish language Catholic mass at St. Michael’s college on second Monday of month.
+Norm (email@example.com) will provide transportation.
 Let him know about any people you talk to who’d like a ride to this mass.
+St Mary’s new pastor Father Luke is very interested in helping migrant workers and the ally group.
+There is hope of reviving a regular Spanish mass at Bridport’s St Bernadette’s Church.

 Migrant Women’s Group: Veronica spoke with WomenSafe which supports her effort to start a group to cover health and safety issues.